 In general, HQTAs are concentrated in more affluent or densely-populated city and community centers, generally outside of Environmental Justice Areas.
-However. the service provided by the Gold Coast Transit District's Routes 1 and 6 in Oxnard do overlap with enough service to create a future HQTA in Environmental Justice Areas along portions of C Street, Saviers Road, and some of the major streets in Port Hueneme.
+However, the service provided by the Gold Coast Transit District's Routes 1 and 6 in Oxnard do overlap with enough service to create a future HQTA in Environmental Justice Areas along portions of C Street, Saviers Road, and some of the major streets in Port Hueneme.
 This is positive, as HQTAs have the potential to increase affordable housing and reduce VMT.
-Prioritizing implementation of increased service in the nearer-term could support Environmental Justice Areas along these corridors.
-Implementation of first/lastmile treatments and upgrades to existing active transportation infrastructure (such as conversion of a Class II bike lane to a protected Class IV bike lane) could support ridership and leverage the transit investment by providing greater comfort and amenities to those who walk or bike to transit.